These are the CAN messages that are sent or may be sent by the BMS, and the ones that the BMS may listens to.

 - Warning flags: {starting from rev 0.97; in rev < 0.97 the number of bytes was 6}

-This BMS controller places on the CAN bus a message for Elithion hardware:
+This BMS master places on the CAN bus a message for Elithion hardware:

 Notes: